michaelpporter/resume/README.md

 # Resume of Michael P. Porter.

-check releases for the latest copy
+Check releases for the latest copy